bridg-db/bridg/README.md

 Bridg let's you query your database from the client, like Firebase or Supabase, but with the power and type-safety of Prisma.

-This library is still a work in progress, and there are still lots of warts.
-If you're able to try it out and run into issues, please don't hesitate to open an issue, or ask questions in the Discord.

 ```tsx
 <input
   placeholder="Search for blogs.."